kryptokrona/kryptokrona-mobile-wallet/README.md

 Your API key will be different, don't just copy the one here.

+Finally, replace `Config.coinName === 'TurtleCoin'` with the coin name defined in the config.

 Once you've done that, you can test sentry is working by adding something like `throw new Error('Hello, sentry');` in the mainscreen constructor.